goldfix/ScummBarAI/README.md

 ### Status

 ⚠️ **Work in progress** — the project is in active development.
 Things change, break, and get fixed.

+### A note

+The entire project — code, architecture, documentation — was built with the active support of **Generative AI** (Claude by Anthropic), used as a development assistant throughout the process.
+That too is part of the study.

 ---